epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 Maybe our love language is not acts of service or giving presents but rather spending quality time with our favorite characters?
 We can use the same methodology as before, but now on the personas.
 Recall the previous plot : it seemed like some personas actually have an impact on the ratings, right?

-Let’s make it sure!
-Following the same procedure as for the plot clichés, we perform a matched study testing the effect of presence for each persona, this time, by matching on the most common personas.
+Let’s make sure of it!
+With the same methods used on the clichés, we this time test the effect of presence for each persona by matching on the most common personas.

 As shown in the plot below, we can observe that some personas do have a causal impact on the ratings!
-The woman detective would on average increase the overall rating of the movie, contrary to the attractive newcomer.
+The “woman detectives” would on average increase the overall rating of the movie.
+Better luck next time to the “Attractive Newcomer”!
 It is also interesting that people would prefer the drama queen, as it’s a rather standard archetype.

 | Persona | Persona Name| Number of Pairs| SMD Votes | SMD Year | Coefficient | P-Value |
 |-----------|--------------------------------|--------------|-----------|----------|-------------|-----------|